panosru/OxyNode/README.md

 You can use it for any kind of project, but more likely that you will not benefit from packages and features it provides.
-Although, if you will try to implement some small, not complex application by using all those "things" described above - most likely that you will fail, because it will be just to much work and very little benefit. [why to avoid cqrs](http://www.udidahan.com/2011/04/22/when-to-avoid-cqrs/ "When to avoid CQRS") read this before you start redesigning anything.
+Although, if you will try to implement some small, not complex application by using all those "things" described above - most likely that you will fail, because it will be just too much work and very little benefit. [why to avoid cqrs](http://www.udidahan.com/2011/04/22/when-to-avoid-cqrs/ "When to avoid CQRS") read this before you start redesigning anything.

 OxyFront's Extras!